A note on Mitsumatsu's construction of a leafwise symplectic foliation: Abstract

 \section{Abstract}

-Mitsumatsu\cite{Mitsumatsu} constructed a leafwise symplectic structure of the Lawson foliation on $S^5$.
-Combining his construction with a previous result of the author\cite{JDG}, we obtain a path of almost contact structures connecting a contact structure to a leafwise symplectic foliation on a certain closed manifold of dimension $>3$.
-This leads us to generalize the notion of confoliation (Eliashberg-Thurston\cite{ET}) to higher dimension by means of almost contact geometry.
+Mitsumatsu \cite{Mi} constructed a leafwise symplectic structure of the Lawson foliation of $S^5$.
+Following his construction, we improve a previous result of the author \cite{Mo} on convergence of contact structure to codimension one foliation, and give a sufficient condition for convergence to foliation with leafwise symplectic structure.
+As an application, we show that the product $S^4\times S^1$ admits infinitely many codimension one leafwise symplectic foliations.